 Bandit (Philadelphia)

 Vegan cheese is having a serious moment.
 Forget the mass-produced, plastic-y, anti-melting mystery shreds that you might’ve once purchased from the health food store – the new wave of plant-based cheese is all about real fermentation and aging techniques informed by cheesemaking traditions.
 Bandit is at the local forefront of this movement; the Philadelphia-based company is making beautiful, artisan cheese and butter (mostly nut-based), that can easily pass for the dairy version.
 Maverick is a brie-esque vegan cheese that’s really nailed the texture and flavor of this classic French style.
-Word has it that other varieties are coming to the lineup in the fall of 2019!
-You can find Bandit’s creations at V Marks the Shop, a vegan convenience store in South Philadelphia, and plenty of other spots around the city.
+Its Garlic Za’Atar is right on trend with its earthy, herbal and slightly nutty flavor with zesty garlic notes.
+You can find Bandit’s creations at 30+ spots around the city and other locations peppered throughout the state.
 Use their finder tool to locate Bandit!

 Crust Vegan Bakery (Philadelphia)

 At better coffee shops and cafes through the Philadelphia area, you’ll find tasty treats from Crust Vegan Bakery, a woman-owned and operated small business that was founded by two friends in 2015.
 Its wholesale options include cookies and cookie sandwiches, scones, muffins, bars and loaves, all in delectable flavors, like peanut butter blondies, lemon blueberry scones and oatmeal cream pie chipwiches.
 Crust also makes fabulous custom cakes for special events, including weddings!
-In 2020, Crust opened a storefront in Manayunk in addition to its shared space with Grindcore in West Philly.
-You can also find its vegan delights at over 40 locations in and around Philly, including Riverwards Produce in Fishtown and Steel City Coffeehouse in Phoenixville.
+In 2020, Crust opened a storefront in Manayunk.
+You can also find its vegan delights at over 50 locations in and around Philly, including Riverwards Produce in Fishtown and Steel City Coffeehouse in Phoenixville.
 4409 Main St., Philadelphia; (215) 532-7867; 4134 Chester Ave., Philadelphia; (215) 825-6928.

 Dottie’s Donuts (Philadelphia)

 Looking for vegan doughnuts in Philly?
-Look no further than Dottie’s Donuts, with two storefronts – one in West Philly and one in Society Hill – and a robust wholesale operation that puts its wares in plenty of markets and coffee shops’ pastry cases.
+Look no further than Dottie’s Donuts, with four storefronts – including spots in West Philly, South Philly, Society Hill and Fishtown – and a robust wholesale operation that puts its wares in plenty of markets and coffee shops’ pastry cases.
 The texture of Dottie’s raised donuts is light and airy, and its bakers go wild with flavor combos and creations, which rotate daily.
 Memorable varieties include: maple bacon French toast, espresso chai cookie dough, Dunkaroos, raspberry cheesecake and matcha pistachio.
-Check out the full daily selection at either of Dottie’s shops or at one of the many coffee shops that carry its doughnuts, like Green Line Cafe and Front Street Cafe.
-4529 Springfield Ave., Philadelphia; (215) 662-0379‬; 509 S. 6th St., Philadelphia; (267) 761-9447; 5105 Rochelle Ave., Philadelphia; no phone.‬
+Check out the full daily selection at any of Dottie’s shops or at one of the many coffee shops that carry its doughnuts, like Milkcrate Cafe and Green Line Cafe.
+4529 Springfield Ave., Philadelphia; (215) 662-0379; 509 S. 6th St., Philadelphia; (267) 761-9447; 5105 Rochelle Ave., Philadelphia; no phone; 1764 Frankford Ave., Philadelphia; no phone.

 Fresh Tofu Inc. (Allentown)